Thiago Camilo: Career

-In November 2004, winning the last race of the season (November 28, at Interlagos), became the youngest driver to win the Stock Car, with 20 years, two months and eight days.
-That season, before the age of 20, became the youngest driver to achieve a pole position (1 May, in Tarumã).
+In November 2004, Camilo won the last race of the season (November 28, at Interlagos), became the youngest driver to win the Stock Car, with 20 years, two months and eight days.
+That season, before the age of 20, he became the youngest driver to achieve a pole position (1 May, in Tarumã).
 After seven seasons on the team Vogel, where he won his eight wins and ten pole positions, four times in a row came to the Super Final (2006–2009) and was runner-up (2009).
-Thiago Camilo inaugurates a new partnership in 2011, now running under the baton of Rosinei Campos, RCM Motorsport team owner and champion of four of the last seven seasons in the Stock Car Brasil with the team Eurofarma RC.
+Camilo inaugurated a new partnership in 2011, now running under the baton of Rosinei Campos, RCM Motorsport team owner and champion of four of the last seven seasons in the Stock Car Brasil with the team Eurofarma RC.